******* Mathematics at the Ness of Brodgar

 The link with the Boyne Valley gets again confirmed by these similar measurements.

 What makes my theories scientific in a sense that is still not common in archaeology is that they can be verified and falsified, which is rare in megalithic archaeology, where unprovable theories are the order of the day.
 The problem with that is that it provides little knowledge in a scientific sense, for instance the argument moving away now again from the established scientific character of, for instance, Stonehenge, back to funerary emphasis, the same happens here at the Ness of Brodgar, without a human bone on the scene.
 The firm association of megaliths with funerary practice is a ‘deadly’ one in archaeology.
 It stifles any theoretical progress.
-The funerary use of chambers occurred when their primary use as refuge was over, which, on any scale, was only after 2900 BCE, when the thousand years cold spell, the Neolithic Ice Age in Europe was over.
+The funerary use of chambers occurred when their primary use as refuges was over, which, on any scale, was only after 2900 BCE, when the thousand year cold spell, the Neolithic Ice Age in Europe, was over. (end of megalithic Funnelbeaker culture)

-The confusing thing over and over again is the enormous time span of these communal centers, their different phases and the subsequent lumping together of evidence from completely different periods and even cultures.
+The confusing thing over and over again is the enormous time span of these communal centers, always ‘open to the public’ (as a refuge should), their different phases and the subsequent lumping together of evidence from completely different periods and even cultures.
+These sharp Neolithic minds would be saddened by the total incomprehension of modern archaeologists regarding their skills, their knowledge and their daily lives. (extreme weather conditions)

 Ratios are artifacts